Walton, Milton Keynes: Walton Hall

-The Walton Hall district, contained by Standing Way, Brickhill Street, Groveway and the river Ouzel, is mainly noted for containing the campus of The Open University.
-It also contains former parish church of St Michael.
+Walton Hall is in the northwest of the parish, and is the location of the campus and offices of The Open University.
+The university campus covers 45 hectare The district also includes a few private houses and an independent pre-school nursery.

+In the university campus grounds are the manor house (Walton Hall), which gives the district its name, and the ancient chapel of ease of St Michael, now deconsecrated.
+The manor farm-lands are divided between Walton Hall, the modern Walton, Kents Hill and Walnut Tree.

+The manor house itself, built in 1830 in the Regency style for the Pinfold family, is home to the vice-chancellor's offices of the Open University.

+Walton Hall is on the banks of the Ouzel, a tributary of the Great Ouse where Walton Lake, a small balancing lake, has become naturalised and is home to reeds, bulrushes, reed warbler, reed bunting, water rail, sparrowhawk, kestrel, green woodpecker, grass snake and many varieties of odonata.
+Surrounding the reedbed are ponds and open water, ancient hedgerows and hay meadow.

 Walnut Tree

 Walnut Tree is a residential district in Walton, with a population of 3,354 in the last UK census.
 It is named after the Walnut Tree Farm, on whose land the estate was built.
 All the street names in Walnut Tree are named after either wild flowers and herbs or 18th century turnpike trusts.

 Walnut Tree is home to a local centre, including small shopping outlets and takeaway restaurants.
-The district also contains the Blackberry Sports Injury Clinic and a GP surgery.
-Walnut Tree also has a pub, The Tawny Owl, and a pet supplies business based on Walnut Tee Farm.
+The district also contains a GP surgery, a sports injury clinic, a pub and a pet supplies store.

 The area features three schools, all operated by the Milton Keynes Education Trust (MKET) – Walton High for secondary education as well as the Heronshaw and Heronsgate schools for primary education, serving both Key Stage 1 and Key Stage 2 respectively.

 There is a cricket ground and football pitch with changing facilities.
 There are a number of play parks for children scattered throughout the area.